storj/docs/app/(docs)/object-mount/linux/installation/mac/page.md

 {% tab label="Apple Silicon (ARM)" %}
 ## Apple Silicon (ARM)
-We assume usage of Docker in these guides, but any of following containerisation technologies is supported with some additional set up required for ARM Macs:
+We assume usage of Docker in these guides, but any of following containerization technologies is supported with some additional set up required for ARM Macs:
 {% tabs %}
 {% tab label="Docker" %}
 ## Docker